 - They also regulate the entry qualifications into the various professions.

-Trade unions can insist on achieving their objectives during trade dispute by using the following weapons or methods.
+Trade unions can insist on achieving their objectives during trade disputes by using the following weapons or methods.

 - Collective bargaining: In this method, representatives of the union and employers will meet to negotiate or deliberate on issues affecting the workers.